 A historian who studies China has discovered an overlooked angle in the debate about the Middle East.
-Could he have figured out a key reason for Iraq’s failure to defeat ISIS?tags: Iraq, ISIS
+Could he have figured out a key reason for Iraq’s failure to defeat ISIS?Historians in the News

 How big is the Iraq air force?

 The answer is it has two planes.
 Two.
 They aren't even fighter jets.
 They are prop planes outfitted with missiles.

 This is a critical fact overlooked in the debate about Iraq's failure to curb ISIS, says Andrew Meyer.

 Meyer teaches the history of China at Brooklyn College.
 The Middle East is outside his scholarly field.
 But on his blog, Madman of Chu, he's laid out an analysis of Iraq that suggests he follows events in the Middle East closely.
 And as it turns out, he may just have figured out a central factor in the Iraq military's spectacular collapse that the media's ignored.